tchoi8/teachingasart2018/assignments/3_Syllabus/sam_hains.md

 #### Week 2:
 Session 03: Field Trip - How might 'virtual experience' exist in physical space?
 [Dialogue in the Dark](http://www.dialogue-in-the-dark.com/).<br/>
-Session 04: Reality as social construction.
-Community as assemblage of people.
-Drawing from Deleuze notion of 'Assemblage Theory' we will consider how ideas and systems can be broken down and yet maintain their significance as a whole.
-We will pay close attention to how this applies to notions of community in rural, urban and online contexts. <br/>
 Homework:  Field trip report

 ### Module 2:  Virtual Spaces

+Session 04: The evolution and history of online, social spaces.<br/>

+#### Week 3
 Please install [Second Life](https://secondlife.com) and familiarise yourself with this environment.
 Do the in-game tutorial before coming to class.

-#### Week 3
-Session 05: The evolution and history of online, social spaces.<br/>

 _This session will be held in a virtual classroom environment in Second Life, physical attendance is optional._</br>
-Session 06:  We will discuss Deleuze, Chaos Magic, multiplicity and our capacity for inventing new worlds. <br/>
+Session 05:  We will discuss Deleuze, Chaos Magic, multiplicity and our capacity for inventing new worlds. <br/>

 Homework: Analyse your experience, what are the rules of this space?
 Who is included and who is excluded in this new social assemblage?

 ![](https://i.ytimg.com/vi/-kp6eAhFEcg/maxresdefault.jpg)

-#### Week 4
-Session 07: Digital Identity - Selfies, memes and diverse narratives.
+Session 06: Digital Identity - Selfies, memes and diverse narratives.
 How has the internet changed and diversified our ideas about identity and beauty?
 We will consider the work of instagram activists [Monroe Bergdof](https://www.instagram.com/munroebergdorf/?hl=en) and [Roscoe Ramone](https://www.instagram.com/roscoeramone) and Meme artist [@scariest_bug_ever](https://www.instagram.com/scariest_bug_ever/?hl=en).<br/>

+#### Week 4

-Session 08: Performance art, Fluxus, political art.<br/>
+Session 07: Performance art, Fluxus, political art.<br/>
 Homework: Stage and document a performance in virtual space.

 ### Module 3: Virtual Community

+Session 08: What is a community?
+The goal of this session is to have students think critically and creatively about how communities enforce their territory and are  maintained in a technological context.
+We will build on Deleuze and Delanda's notion of 'Assemblage theory'. <br/>

 #### Week 5

 Session 09: Socially engaged art practice and creative approaches to building communities.<br/>
 Session 10: Internet as public space.
 What improvements that could be made?
 What is the connection between physical, virtual and social spaces?
 Consider examples of socially engaged digital practice such as [Or Zubalsky](http://orzubalsky.com/).  <br/>
 Homework: find an online community who might share some of your interests, introduce yourself and make a contribution.